Mundillo

 Mundillo is a craft of handmade bobbin lace that is cultivated and honored on the island of Puerto Rico and Panama.

+Description

 The term 'mundillo' means 'little world', referring to the cylindrical pillow on which the lace maker ('Mundillista') weaves intricate designs.
 The decorative lace is created using wooden bobbins about the diameter of a pencil, which are wound with thread that is twisted and crossed to form a pattern.
 Depending on the pattern, as few as two dozen or as many as several hundred bobbins may be used.

 In addition to its use as edging and borders on tablecloths and handkerchiefs, and for traditional shirt collars and trim, mundillo is also used to decorate items for special occasions, such as wedding dresses, baptismal gowns, and the cloths used to adorn religious icons.
 It is said that it was once common for lovers to exchange mundillo lace with romantic inscriptions.